Bluestreak™

 Reading Time: 7 minutes

-Compliance isn't just a Box to Check—it's a Strategic Necessity in Today's Cybersecurity Landscape.
+Compliance is not just a Box to Check—it's a Strategic Necessity in Today's Cybersecurity Landscape.
 In today's ever-evolving cybersecurity landscape, compliance is more than just a regulatory requirement—it's a strategic imperative.

 Welcome to Part Two of our blog series, "A Practical Compliance Guide: NIST SP 800-171 Rev. 2 & CMMC 2.0."
 In the first installment, we laid the groundwork by discussing the importance of compliance, identifying who needs to comply with DFARS, NIST SP 800-171 Rev. 2, and CMMC 2.0, and exploring key requirements and implementation strategies.
 In Part Two, we will explore the intricacies of DFARS compliance and its critical role in protecting Controlled Defense Information (CDI) and Controlled Unclassified Information (CUI).
 We will review the DFARS interim rule clauses, discuss the key security measures contractors must implement, and provide a roadmap for conducting gap analyses and developing action plans.